unyt-org/uix/docs/manual/01 Getting Started.md

 ## What is UIX?

-UIX is a state-of-the-art TypeScript framework for developing web apps.
+UIX is a state-of-the-art TypeScript framework for developing full-stack web applications.
 With UIX, you can write frontend and backend code in a single [Deno](https://docs.deno.com/runtime/manual) project.
 UIX abstracts away the complexity of communicating between servers and clients - there is no need to think about APIs, serialization, or data storage.
-Everything is connected.

 The [DATEX JavaScript Library](https://docs.unyt.org/manual/datex/introduction) acts as the backbone of UIX, providing useful functionality such as *reactivity, restorable state and cross-device data exchange*.